techborder/compact-audio-player-more-control/readme.txt

 Stable tag: 0.1
 License: GPLv2 or later

-A Compact WP Audio Player Pluign that is compatible with all major browsers and devices (Android, iPhone, iPad)
+A compact audio player that is compatible with all major browsers and devices (Android, iPhone, iPad)

 == Description ==

-Compact WordPress Audio Player plugin is an HTML5 + Flash hybrid based wordpress plugin which can be used to embed an mp3 audio file on your WordPress post or page using a shortcode.
-The audio player is cute and compact and will play on all major browsers.
+Similar to Compact WP Audio Player but with more settings in the Dashboard, this means after you setup your theme, you can easily change the audio file or auto-play settings in the WordPress Dashboard.

 This audio player plugin Supports .mp3 and .ogg file formats